danielpiron/Resume/Daniel_Piron-Resume.md

 -------------------------------------------------------------------------------

-## Senior Software Engineer
+## Senior DevOps Engineer

- * Designed and developed scriptable test framework for new trading infrustructure components.
- * Deep understanding of the design concepts of complex low latency distributed systems.
  * Seasoned change agent, introducing new technologies, products, standards, and processes.
  * Hands-on development, project management, QA and technical operations experience.
  * Skilled in SOLID object-oriented programming design with an emphasis on clean interfaces and portability.
+ * Deep understanding of the design concepts of complex low latency distributed systems.
  * Communication, decision-making, and public speaking skills; bilingual (English and Spanish)